-Telephone: 0345 600 7060 Web: www.thepensionsregulator.gov.uk Email: customersupport@tpr.gov.uk
+Web: www.thepensionsregulator.gov.uk Email: customersupport@tpr.gov.uk

-Statement of Trustees' responsibilities
+Statement of trustee's responsibilities

-The Trustees' responsibilities in respect of the financial statements
+The trustee's responsibilities in respect of the financial statements

-The financial statements, which are prepared in accordance with United Kingdom Generally Accepted Accounting Practice, including the Financial Reporting Standard applicable in the UK and Republic of Ireland ("FRS 102"), are the responsibility of the Trustees.
-Pension scheme regulations require, and the Trustees are responsible for ensuring, that those financial statements:
+The financial statements, which are prepared in accordance with United Kingdom Generally Accepted Accounting Practice, including the Financial Reporting Standard applicable in the UK and Republic of Ireland ("FRS 102"), are the responsibility of the trustee.
+Pension scheme regulations require, and the trustee is responsible for ensuring, that those financial statements:

-- show a true and fair view of the financial transactions of the Fund during the Fund year and of the amount and disposition at the end of the Fund year of its assets and liabilities, other than liabilities to pay pensions and benefits after the end of the Fund year; and - contain the information specified in Regulation 3A of the Occupational Pension Schemes (Requirement to obtain Audited Accounts and a Statement from the Auditor) Regulations 1996, including making a statement whether the financial statements have been prepared in accordance with the relevant financial reporting framework applicable to occupational pension schemes.
+- show a true and fair view of the financial transactions of the fund during the fund year and of the amount and disposition at the end of the fund year of its assets and liabilities, other than liabilities to pay pensions and benefits after the end of the fund year; and - contain the information specified in Regulation 3A of the Occupational Pension Schemes (Requirement to obtain Audited Accounts and a Statement from the Auditor) Regulations 1996, including making a statement whether the financial statements have been prepared in accordance with the relevant financial reporting framework applicable to occupational pension schemes.

-In discharging these responsibilities, the Trustees are responsible for selecting suitable accounting policies, to be applied consistently, making any estimates and judgements on a prudent and reasonable basis, and for ensuring that the financial statements are prepared on a going concern basis unless it is inappropriate to presume that the Fund will continue as a going concern.
+In discharging these responsibilities, the trustee is responsible for selecting suitable accounting policies, to be applied consistently, making any estimates and judgements on a prudent and reasonable basis, and for ensuring that the financial statements are prepared on a going concern basis unless it is inappropriate to presume that the fund will continue as a going concern.

-The Trustees are also responsible for making available certain other information about the Fund in the form of an annual report.
+The trustee is also responsible for making available certain other information about the fund in the form of an annual report.

-The Trustees have a general responsibility for ensuring that accounting records are kept and for taking such steps as are reasonably open to it to safeguard the assets of the Fund and to prevent and detect fraud and other irregularities, including the maintenance of an appropriate system of internal control.
+The trustee has a general responsibility for ensuring that accounting records are kept and for taking such steps as are reasonably open to it to safeguard the assets of the fund and to prevent and detect fraud and other irregularities, including the maintenance of an appropriate system of internal control.

-The Trustees are also responsible for the maintenance and integrity of the Reuters Pension Fund website.
+The trustee is also responsible for the maintenance and integrity of the Reuters Pension Fund website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-The Trustees' responsibilities in respect of contributions
+The trustee's responsibilities in respect of contributions

-The Trustees are responsible under pensions legislation for preparing, and from time to time reviewing and if necessary revising, a schedule of contributions showing the rates of contributions payable to the Fund by or on behalf of employers and the active members of the Fund and the dates on or before which such contributions are to be paid.
+The trustee is responsible under pensions legislation for preparing, and from time to time reviewing and if necessary revising, a schedule of contributions showing the rates of contributions payable to the fund by or on behalf of employers and the active members of the fund and the dates on or before which such contributions are to be paid.

-The Trustees are also responsible for keeping records in respect of contributions received in respect of any active member of the Fund and for adopting risk-based processes to monitor whether contributions that fall due to be paid are paid into the Fund in accordance with the schedule of contributions.
+The trustee is also responsible for keeping records in respect of contributions received in respect of any active member of the fund and for adopting risk-based processes to monitor whether contributions that fall due to be paid are paid into the fund in accordance with the schedule of contributions.

-Where breaches of the schedule occur, the Trustees are required by the Pensions Acts 1995 and 2004 to consider making reports to the Pensions Regulator and to members.
+Where breaches of the schedule occur, the trustee is required by the Pensions Acts 1995 and 2004 to consider making reports to the Pensions Regulator and to members.